Introduction to the Oregon State University Honors College

 • One-on-one mentoring by faculty members while preparing the Honors Thesis

-• Leadership involvement, and trips and events through the Oregon State University Honors College Student Association (HCSA)
+• Leadership involvement, through the Oregon State University Honors College Student Association (HCSA)

 The Oregon State University Honors College was established in 1995 by the Oregon State Board of Education.
 It is publicly funded and governed by the Honors College Council appointed by the OSU Faculty Senate.
 Two HC students sit on the Council and participate in policy discussions.